 On March 9, Romania lifted all Covid-19-related entry requirements at its borders and within the country.
 Tourists will no longer need to present a negative test result or proof of vaccination to enter the country.

-Face masks remain mandatory when traveling within the country, but vaccine passports and other procedures such as restrictions on the number of people have been scrapped.
+Masks remain mandatory for travel within the country, but vaccine passports and other procedures such as restrictions on the number of people have been waived.

-Other countries and territories that do not require quarantine or a negative Covid-19 test: El Salvador, Mexico, Bahrain, Hungary, Saudi Arabia, Montenegro, Curaçao, Aruba, Mongolia, Moldova, France, Canada.
+Other countries and territories that do not require quarantine or a negative Covid-19 test result include: El Salvador, Mexico, Bahrain, Hungary, Saudi Arabia, Montenegro, Curaçao, Aruba, Mongolia, Moldova, France, and Canada.